Quantifying the unfairness of the 2018 FIFA World Cup qualification: Methodology and implementation

-Each simulation has been carried out with 10 million independent runs.
-A further increase does not reduce statistical errors considerably, and would be a futile exercise anyway in the view of the above model limitations.
+The simulation has been carried out with 2.5 million independent runs in each scenario (e.g.\ when Australia plays in the OFC zone).
+The probability of qualification is provided by the mean of these iterations, for example, it equals 60\% if a national team qualifies in 1.5 million runs.
+A further increase does not reduce statistical errors considerably and would be a futile exercise anyway in view of the warnings above.